Durzn/BracketHighlighter/README.md

 ## [1.4.1]
 - Fixed a problem where symbols wouldn't always be found correctly to the left of the cursor

-## [1.4.0]
-- Added option to define custom opening and closing symbols (i.e. do ... end).
-For an example configuration look at the store page.
-- Added option to disable the extension back to the settings
-- Added hotkey to enable/disable the extension (Default: ctrl+alt+l)

 ## Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.